squidgetx/arklet/README.md

 # Arklet-Frick: A basic ARK resolver

-Arklet-Frick is a fork of the [arklet](https://github.com/internetarchive/arklet/) project with a few additional features and configuration changes in order to support the Frick Art Reference Museum.
+Arklet-Frick is a fork of the [arklet](https://github.com/internetarchive/arklet/) project with additional features, improved security and several bugfixes.
+This work was largely developed in support of the Frick Art Reference Library's use case.

 Arklet-Frick is a Python Django application for minting, binding, and resolving ARKs.
 It is intended to follow best practices set out by https://arks.org/.